-I'm a member of the faculty of the School of Oceanography where I serve as the director of the Spatial Analysis Lab.
-My research and teaching activities are focus on spatial pattern analysis in ecosystem sciences and the applications of Geographic Information Science (GIS) and Remote Sensing in ecosystem models.
+I am a member of the faculty of the School of Oceanography where I serve as the director of the Spatial Anlaysis Lab, the Ocean Technology Center, and the ERIS observatory.
+My research and teaching activities are focused on spatial pattern analysis in ecosystem sciences and the applications of Geographic Inormation Science (GIS) and Remote Sensing in ocean science.

 Thursday, September 22, 2011